MaayanLab/clustergrammer-docs/docs/getting_started.rst

 =====================
 Jupyter notebooks are ideal for generating reproducible workflows and analysis.
 They are also the best way to share Clustergrammer's interactive visualizations while providing context, analysis, and the underlying data to enable reproducibility (see :ref:`clustergrammer_widget_examples`).
 The :ref:`clustergrammer_widget` enables users to easily produce interactive visualizations within a `Jupyter`_ notebook that can be shared with collaborators (using `nbviewer`_).
 The :ref:`clustergrammer_widget` can be used to visualize a matrix of data from a file or from a `Pandas`_ DataFrame (see :ref:`matrix_format_io` for more information).

+Clustergrammer has been applied to visualize and analyze a wide variety of biological and non-biological data.
+See the Jupyter notebook examples below:

+- `Running_clustergrammer_widget.ipynb`_
+- `DataFrame_Example.ipynb`_
+- `Single Cell RNA-seq Visualization.ipynb`_
+- `Iris Dataset.ipynb`_

 To use the :ref:`clustergrammer_widget` users need to install: `Python`_, `Jupyter`_ notebook, the widget dependencies (see :ref:`clustergrammer_widget_dependencies`), and `ipywidgets`_ version >6.0.0 (to save the notebook with widgets).
 Users can `install Anaconda`_, a Python distribution that includes the Jupyter notebook as well as other scientific computing libraries, to easily obtain the necessary dependencies (except ipywidgets version >6.0.0).
 The ``clustergrammer_widget`` can the be installed (with pip) and enabled using the following commands:
 ::